hcurotta/goget-scraper/readme.md

 ```

-Mechanizelets me use xpath to parse the bookings page and find the elements I need.
+Mechanize lets me use xpath to parse the bookings page and find the elements I need.
 Some fairly rubbish string manipulation cleans it up.

 ```ruby
 vehicle_name = page.parser.xpath("//option[@value='200']").text.split(' - ').first